Can dogs eat pickles?

 Can Dogs Eat Pickles: Things to Look Out For

 If this does happen, the first step is to calm yourself.
-One pickle might not be as harmful for your dog.
+One pickle might not be as harmful to your dog.

 However, if they’ve had a type with different seeds in it then you may want to be a little more concerned since seeds can lead to choking.